Risperidone, 1 mg/ml 30 ml

 Venous thromboembolism

-Further information on special patient populations
+Additional information on special patient populations

 Elderly patients with dementia

 Transient ischemic attack and stroke were observed in clinical trials with an incidence of 1.4% and 1.5%, respectively, in elderly patients with dementia.
-In addition, the following adverse events were observed in elderly patients with dementia with an incidence of â¥5% and at least 2-fold that in other patient populations: urinary tract infections, peripheral edema, lethargy, and cough.
+In addition, the following adverse effects have been reported in elderly patients with dementia with an incidence of ≥ 5% and an incidence at least 2 times higher than in other patient populations: urinary tract infections, peripheral edema, lethargy and cough.

 Children